Intersection Types and (Positive) Almost-Sure Termination: Related Work

 Non-idempotent intersection types have been known since the work by Gardner~\cite{Gardner94}, studied in connection with expansion variables by Carlier et al.~\cite{CPWK2004}, and further analysed in their relation to normalisation by Mairson and M\"oller-Neergard~\cite{MNM2004}.
 The precise correspondence between non-idempotent intersection type system derivations and the number of reduction steps necessary to normalise the underlying term has been first noticed by De Carvalho~\cite{Carvalho2018}, and further refined by Bernadet and Lengrand~\cite{BL2013}, and later by Accattoli et al.~\cite{AGK2018}, and~\cite{AGL19}, the latter being a source of inspiration for this work in its reflecting weak notions of reduction inside intersection types.
 All these contributions, however, deal with deterministic $\lambda$-calculi.

-Formal verification techniques for probabilistic termination and complexity analysis are plentiful, and ranges from model checking~\cite{EY2009,KDLG2019} to abstract interpretation~\cite{Monniaux2001}, to the ranking supermartingales~\cite{ChakarovS13}, to amortized analysis~\cite{NCH2018} to the interpretation method from term rewriting~\cite{ADLY2020}.
-The only methodology among these that, at least so far, has been employed for the analysis of higher-order probabilistic programs is the one by Kobayashi et al.~\cite{KDLG2019}, which deals with probabilistic variations on higher-order recursion schemes. {Some of the ideas which we introduced in the paper are indeed variations of similar ones from the imperative setting (e.g. the handling of expectations by way of a quantity which decreases on the average).
-On the other hand, the presence of higher-order functions forced us to develop new tools, since types must be more informative than just, say, a ranking supermartingale: not only the value or the size of the input is crucial, but also the fact that the input itself behaves well (given that it can potentially be used as a function).}
+Formal verification techniques for probabilistic termination and complexity analysis are plentiful, and ranges from model checking~\cite{EY2009,KDLG2019} to abstract interpretation~\cite{Monniaux2001}, to the ranking supermartingales~\cite{ChakarovS13}, to amortised analysis~\cite{NCH2018} to the interpretation method from term rewriting~\cite{ADLY2020}.
+The only methodology among these that, at least so far, has been employed for the analysis of higher-order probabilistic programs is the one by Kobayashi et al.~\cite{KDLG2019}, which deals with probabilistic variations on higher-order recursion schemes.
+Some of the ideas which we introduced in the paper are indeed variations of similar ones from the imperative setting (e.g. the handling of expectations by way of a quantity which decreases on the average).
+The presence of higher-order functions, however, forced us to develop new tools, since types must be more informative than just, say, ranking supermartingales.
+Not only the \emph{value} or the \emph{size} of the input matter, but also how the input \emph{behaves} turns out to be crucial, given that it can potentially be used as a function.
+Looking at all this from a different perspective, we can safely say that higher-order probabilistic programs could of course be verified by translating the input program into a first-order equivalent one, then applying state-of-the art techniques designed for such a setting (e.g.,~\cite{MM05,KKMO18}).
+The main advantage of thinking in terms of types, however, is that the underlying verification problem can be tackled \emph{compositionally}, so allowing for a modular analysis.
+In presence of higher-order functions, one has to prove something stronger than the mere underlying termination property, namely that the program at hand satisfies the property when seen in isolation, but also behaves well when fed with functional inputs, provided those functions behave well themselves.
+Verification techniques designed for first-order programs are not designed with all this in mind, and encoded higher-order programs would thus be harder to verify.

 The operational and denotational semantics of probabilistic $\lambda$-calculi have been studied thoroughly themselves, starting from the pioneering contributions by Sahed-Djaromi~\cite{SahebDjahromi1978} and Jones and Plotkin~\cite{JonesPlotkin1989}.
 Noticeably, Ehrhard et al.'s probabilistic coherent spaces~\cite{ETP14} can be presented as a non-idempotent intersection type system which, being inherently semantic, is fundamentally different from the one we have here: no result is given about the expected time to termination of the interpreted terms, and results like those we proved in Section~\ref{sect:optimality} would be much harder to get.